-On August 16, 2019, the United Nations Working Group on Arbitrary Detention found that Bibixy was being detained arbitrarily and directed the Cameroonian government to take remedial action, including his immediate release, according to a statement by Lawyers’ Rights Watch Canada.
+In 2019, the United Nations Working Group on Arbitrary Detention found that Bibixy was being arbitrarily detained and directed the Cameroonian government to take remedial action, including his immediate release.

 In Bibixy’s main case, on August 19, 2021, a military appeals tribunal overturned his convictions for terrorism and rebellion but upheld the other six charges, according to Bibixy’s lawyer Ngang Ngu Fonguh and a copy of the judgment reviewed by CPJ.
 It also dropped the 268 million CFA francs fine and reduced the court fines from 31.7 million to 2.5 million CFA (US$54,342 to $4,291) to be divided among the seven Anglophone defendants, Fonguh said.

 In May 2023, a joint submission by CPJ, the American Bar Association, and Freedom House to the U.N.
 Human Rights Council for Cameroon’s Universal Periodic Review called on Cameroon to immediately free Bibixy and four other journalists who were arbitrarily detained.